HL7/davinci-alerts/source/pages/guidance.md

 | Work Comp Initial/Visits/Services | US Core R4 Condition, R4 Coverage |TBD...  |
 | Changes in Care Team | US Core R4 Practitioner, R4 RelatedPerson, R4 CareTeam | TBD... |

----

-footnotes:

-(1): In addition to Patient and Encounter which are included in all Notification Bundles.

-(2): Minimum set of the patient's Resources that are Available for Optional Subsequent Queries.

 ### Push Notification Notification